 3. Barking out the front door

 This is TOTALLY my fault.
 I’m a single woman living in a not-so-great neighborhood in a single-family house.
 I WANT the neighborhood to fear Riggins.
 People who live around me don’t have to know that if they ever got inside he’d happily show them to the treat cabinet and become their best friend for the low, low cost of a treat.
 His “come see me and say hi” bark is deep and furious sounding, and I let him use it all he wants.
 His voice can echo through the neighborhood, and I will do nothing more than utter a half-hearted “Riggins, enough” command over my shoulder.

 Yeah, I let him.
 It’s his house, too!

 5. Limited valuable skills

 Riggins is a smart dude.
 In puppy class, he learned “sit,” “lie down,” “stay,” “no street,” “leave it,” “walk pretty,” and name recall.
 To be honest, he is a bit shaky on those when he wants to be stubborn.
 He’s now 10, and the only other “trick” he has learned was “go around,” and that was only because my mom taught it to him when I was out of town for work once and Riggins stayed with her.
 If you have a treat in your hand, he will frantically go through his entire routine one command after another in the hope that one of them will get you to hand over the goods.

 Obviously, he has the mental capacity to learn more valuable skills, but I just don’t have the energy, determination, and patience to teach him.

-Sure, Riggins may not be a perfectly behaved pup, but he is a perfect baby boy to me.
+Sure, Riggins may not be a perfectly well-behaved pup, but he is a perfect baby boy to me.
 It’s not his fault he has a few bad habits.
 Blame those on me.

 Does your dog have any parenting-fail problems?
 Let us know in the comments!